 Credit risk in relation to the investment portfolio consists principally of cash and short term domestic securities and deposits, and indirectly, investments in unitised products which invest in domestic and international fixed interest securities and international and Australasian equities.
 No collateral exists for any of the investments held by the Company.
 The maximum credit risk exposure is the carrying amount of the individual investments.
 However, as investments are made in credit-worthy financial institutions, credit deficits are considered, at this time, unlikely to occur.

-amount of the individual investments.
-Flowever, as investments are made in deductioning institutions, dredit editions, at this unit, at the considered, at this unit, at the coordingly and are formalised by way of a Board approved Statement of investment Policy and Objectives (SIPO).
+The investment portfolio in part backs the insurance operations and in part supports share capital and retained earnings.
+Investment mandates have been structured accordingly and are formalised by way of a Board approved Statement of Investment Policy and Objectives (SIPO).
 The Board has set exposure limits (or benchmarks) for each asset class to ensure there are no specific concentrations of credit risk across asset classes, countries, currencies, industries, durations and securities.
 Compliance with the SIPO is monitored through the Company and reported to Board.